assaydepot/rrf/README.md

 ### Performing Searches and Fusing Results

-You can perform searches using ActiveRecord and Searchkick, and then fuse the results using the fuse method:
+You can perform searches using ActiveRecord and Searchkick, and then fuse the results using the fuse method (the following relies on the [neighbor gem](https://github.com/ankane/neighbor)):

 ```ruby
 # Configure the constant value if needed